Hornsey Street Reuse and Recycling Centre

 Sunday and Public Holidays: 8.30am to 8pm

-Hornsey Street Reuse and Recycling Centre is closed:
+Hornsey Street Reuse and Recycling Centre is closed on Tuesday 23 April.

 Please note - The site is occasionally closed for short periods of time during operational hours to allow containers to be moved or changed.